paulnunezm/MVP-Movies/README.md

 ##MVP-Movies
-This a movies application that demonstrates the use of multiple libraries and implementing a clean architecture fetching the data from [The Movie Database](https://www.themoviedb.org) Api.
+This a movies application that demonstrates the use of multiple libraries and implementing a clean architecture for fetching the data from [The Movie Database](https://www.themoviedb.org) Api.

 ###Libraries
 - **[OkHttp](https://square.github.io/okhttp/)** As a http client.